ibizaman/selfhostblocks/README.md

 which includes playwright tests to verify some important workflow like logging in.

+This test suite also serves as a guaranty that all services provided by SelfHostBlocks all evaluate, build and work correctly together.
+It works similarly as a distribution but here it's all [automated](#automatic-updates).

 Also, the stack fits together nicely thanks to [contracts](#contracts).

 ### Services